ruggeri/tech-notes/randos/engines/engine-configurations.md

   - That's because the net force will pulse either vertically (360deg firing interval) or horizontally (180deg).
   - In addition to the rotational imbalance due to using two crank pins.
+- **TODO**: What are the pros-and-cons versus a parallel twin with a 270deg crank angle?

 **~45deg V-Twins**